hyperledger-labs/pdo-contracts/docs/notebooks/index.md

 The Inference contract family provides contracts for creating a confidentiality preserving policy-wrapper around the usage of a machine learning (ML) model.
 At its core, the implementation uses a token contract to  specify and enforce policies to be followed while using the ML model for inferecing operations.

+At this point in time, there are no corresponding notebooks available yet.
+However, you can explore these contracts using the standard pdo command-line tools.
+The corresponding contract code is in the `inference-contract` sub-directory.
 ```python

 ```